Eleanor of Sicily: Queen of Aragon

-Eleanor married in Valencia on 27 August 1349 to Peter IV of Aragon, on the condition that he renounce all rights to any Sicilian Crown.
+Eleanor married in Valencia on 27 August 1349 to Peter IV of Aragon, on the condition that she renounce all rights to any Sicilian Crown.
 He was twice-widowed, had two surviving daughters: Constance and Joanna but no surviving sons.

 Eleanor became a powerful influence at the Aragonese court, replacing Bernardo de Cabrera as Peter's chief adviser.

 Eleanor's brother Frederick III the Simple, married Constance of Aragon (Eleanor's stepdaughter).
 Frederick and Constance had a daughter, Maria, but no sons.
 Then in 1357 Frederick proposed to transfer the duchies of Athens and Neopatria to Eleanor in return for military help from her husband in Sicily, but was refused.

 In 1373 Eleanor's eldest son John married Martha of Armagnac, a calm and conciliatory woman.
 Eleanor treated Martha as her own daughter.

 By 1374, Eleanor founded and patronized the Poor Clares convent at Teruel.
 It was furnished with an annual income and a 20,000 sous construction donation.
 The convent employed 15 to 20 nuns to pray for the souls of her parents.

 Upon a stay at her home in Empordà, Eleanor made Sibila of Fortia her lady-in-waiting; she eventually married Eleanor's widower.

 Death

-In Lérida on 20 April 1375, Eleanor died leaving her husband a widower and her three surviving children.
+In Lleida on 20 April 1375, Eleanor died leaving her husband a widower and her three surviving children.
 Her husband remarried to Sibila, a girl that was over thirty years his junior.
 Most of the family, including Eleanor's children, came into conflict with Sibila.